mxcl/PromiseKit/README.md

 We maintain a [Swift 4 / Xcode 9 branch](https://github.com/mxcl/PromiseKit/tree/swift4-beta1).

+Note we have not ported the extensions yet.
+This is your opportunity to contribute.

+1. Clone PromiseKit
+2. Adjust your `.podspec` to use your clone (append `, path: '../path/to/your/clone'`)
+3. Fix the code
+4. Push and PR

 # Quick Start

 We recommend [CocoaPods] or [Carthage], however you can just drop `PromiseKit.xcodeproj` into your project and add `PromiseKit.framework` to your app’s embedded frameworks.